 Sour cream coffee cake?
 Sure, it’s good.
 But sour cream coffee cake with an easy crumb streusel made from scratch?
 Even better.
 See where I’m going here?
 There is just no way not to enjoy this moist cake.
 Serve it with a steaming cup of hot coffee for the grown-ups and a glass of cold milk for the kids.
 (And you can add me into the milk category.
 I simply can’t resist milk with cake.)
-This recipe has been updated.
 Originally published December 8, 2015.–David Leite

 Sour Cream Coffee Cake